 Moira Stalker, National Co-ordinator for SFDF Schools Programme.

-Moira is the National Co-ordinator for SFDF's Schools Programme.
-The programme is funded by the Scottish Government and supported by Skills
+Moira is the National Co-ordinator for SFDF's Schools Programme, which is supported by the Scottish Government, Skills Development Scotland,

-Moira works with a wide variety of partners such as Education Scotland,
+Moira works closely with a wide range of additional stakeholders and partners

 Prior to joining SFDF, Moira worked with Scottish Enterprise's food and drink